-If you have leftover turkey this Thanksgiving, try delicious sandwich sliders post-holiday.
+If you have leftover turkey from Thanksgiving, consider trying these post-holiday sandwich sliders.

-These Thanksgiving Leftover Sliders from Jessica Randhawa, the head chef, recipe creator, photographer and writer behind The Forked Spoon, are the perfect middle between the two extremes.
-They only take 10 minutes to prep, but with a generous hit of flavor from Asiago cheese, fresh thyme and more, the sliders will satisfy your taste buds, too.
+It takes only 10 minutes to prep and with a generous hit of flavor from Asiago cheese, fresh thyme and more, the sliders will satisfy your taste buds.

-Leftover Turkey Cranberry Sliders by Jessica Randhawa, head chef at The Forked Spoon
+Leftover Turkey Cranberry Sliders by Jessica Randhawa of The Forked Spoon

 Makes 12 servings